DanushArun/Yasodha-pg-website/README.md

 ### 1. Standard Python HTTP Server

-This is the simplest method but may occasionally show broken pipe errors with large video files:
+This is the simplest method but may occasionally show broken pipe errors with large video files.
+Open your browser and go to `http://localhost:3000`.

 ```bash
 python3 -m http.server 3000